Western Howgills

 We saw nobody at all until we reached Claughton.
 There were only sheep and birds for company, with the cattle in fields far distant from us.
 Cattle, in fact, are the only potential problem when walking this idyllic stretch of the Lune.
 Unused to walkers in their fields, they can be frisky and difficult to bypass, which is why I prefer to do this walk on a bright winter’s day when the cattle are in their barns.
 They were no problem to us on this occasion.

 We noticed that the Brickworks (Sauntering 87) was still dormant.
 If I remember correctly, it takes about a week to get the kilns up and running, and they obviously won't start that until there is a sufficient, continuing demand for bricks.
 From Claughton we walked up the steep track that passes Claughton Hall.
 It is dark and sheltered, contrasting with the bright openness of the floodplain, with a woodland of tall conifers to the right.
-Claughton Hall is, to my mind, a uniquely ugly building but the owners have thoughtfully planted thick leylandii by the track so that we cannot see it.
+Claughton Hall is, to my mind, a uniquely ugly building but the owners in the 1930s must have thought lovingly of it as they had it moved stone-by-stone from beside the church (shown right) up the hill.
+The present owners have thoughtfully planted thick leylandii by the track so that we cannot see it. claughton hall

 Instead, we can admire the views eastwards towards the Yorkshire Dales.
 The haze, on the hottest day of the year so far, had reduced the hills to grey outlines but closer below the region around Hornby was laid out as a map, increasingly so as we climbed.
 We noticed a few newish ‘milestone’ signs indicating various features, which was puzzling as I doubt that they were invitations to visit the indicated features – although we also noticed that the high deer fence had a few gaps, as if inviting entry (perhaps for deer, not people).